 What Is Technical SEO?

 At its core, technical SEO consists of any technical improvements to your website that are designed to improve your ranking on a search engine.
-Technical SEO deals with the crawl, index, rank model which is ultimately how a search engine reads your site, stores it in their database, and how it determines when and where your website will be shown to an audience.
+Technical SEO deals with the crawl, index, and rank model, which is ultimately how a search engine reads your site, stores it in its database, and how determines when and where your website will be shown to an audience.

 Why Does Technical SEO Matter?